Skip to main content

 Fire Danger

-The image features a bear with a shovel, labeled "Smokey," next to a fire danger sign indicating "Moderate" risk.
+The image features a bear in a ranger hat next to a fire danger scale indicating "Very High" fire risk.

 What does the fire danger mean?